Marugame, Kagawa

 Marugame (丸亀市, Marugame-shi) is a city located in Kagawa Prefecture, Japan.
-As of 1 October 2022, the city had an estimated population of 108,541 in 46101 households and a population density of 970 persons per km².
+As of 1 October 2022, the city had an estimated population of 108,541 in 46101 households and a population density of 970 persons per km2.
 The total area of the city is 111.79 sqkm.

 Geography

-Marugame is located in north-center Ehime Prefecture, on the island of Shikoku, facing the Seto Inland Sea to the north.
+Marugame is located in north-center Kagawa Prefecture, on the island of Shikoku, facing the Seto Inland Sea to the north.
 The city covers the northeastern part of the Marugame Plain and part of the Shiwaku Islands.
 As with many other cities and towns in Kagawa Prefecture, there are many reservoirs.
 The Doki River flows from north to south through the center of the city, and to the south is Mount Tsutsumi, also known as Hatoko Fuji, one of the "Sanuki Seven Fujis".
-Mount Iino, nicknamed Sanuki Fuji located on the border between Marugame and Sakaide is another of the "Sanuki Seven Fujis".
+Mount Iino, nicknamed Sanuki Fuji and located on the border between Marugame and Sakaide, is another of the "Sanuki Seven Fujis".